arctelix/pinimatic/README.md

 ### 4) Install requirements and initilize the database:

 NOTE: If you are useing postgreSQL (default), you must make sure you have postreSQL on your system environment variable PATH.

+***Install requirements for windows:***
-If you are not useing postgreSQL and do not have postgreSQL configured on your system pip will fail when installing psycopg2==2.5, everything should be fine though.
-To avoid this, you can remove psycopg2==2.5 from the aproriate requirements file before installing.
+NOTE: If you ARE useing postgreSQL and do not have postgreSQL configured on your system install it now.
+You will have to manually coppy psycopg2 into lib/site-packages.
+[HERE][4] is more info.

-Install requirements for windows:

     $ pip install -r requirements-win.txt

-Install requirements for all other operating systems:
+***Install requirements for all other operating systems:***
+NOTE: If you are not useing postgreSQL and do not have postgreSQL configured on your system pip will fail when installing psycopg2==2.5.
+To avoid this, you can remove psycopg2==2.5 from requirements.txt before installing.

     $ pip install -r requirements.txt

-Initilize the database (everybody):
+***Initilize the database (everybody):***

     $ python manage.py syncdb
     $ python manage.py migrate

-Run the server on port 5000 unless you changed it in settings:
+***Run the server on port 5000 unless you changed it in settings:***

     $ python manage.py runserver 0.0.0.0:5000